 Put the full grain bag (still tied) into a metal colander in the sink, place something heavy like a pan or food cans and let it sit to release all the liquid.
 Kinda like when you dry out tofu.

-3. Cut your grain bag open and pour grains into a food processor.
+3. Cut your grain bag open and pour grains into your food processor.
 The grains will still be

 slightly wet, this is good.
 Pulse until ground completely.